jnwiegers/predict_detection_zones/README.md

 For questions or contributions, please contact:
 **J.N.
 Wiegers** – j.n.wiegers@uu.nl

 We would love to add more training data to the models so feel free to send me (peer-reviewed) data or measurements of detection zones.
+Last update: **August 2025**